STYLE GUIDE

 • Margins.
 Use 1” margins, consistently throughout.

 • Byline.
-Use the author’s full name, no title or rank (save it for the bio).
+Use the author’s full name, no title or rank (save it for the bio for anthology submissions).

 • Article Titles.